phetsims/fourier-making-waves/doc/implementation-notes.md

 example `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.

+All charts automatically adjust their y-axis scale to fit the peak amplitude that is displayed.
+(PhET typically refers to this as _auto-scaling_.)
+The exception to this is the Sum chart in the the **Wave Game** screen; that chart adjusts its y-axis scale to match the answer (pink waveform) but ignores the user's guess (black waveform).

 With the exception of the Amplitudes chart in the **Discrete** and **Wave Game** screen, all charts share the same " core" base
 classes: [DomainChart](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/DomainChart.js)